(Updated on 2023-09-21)

 - List up of recommended spots in Kansai

-- Gives access to free internet spot when possible (mainly in urban areas)
+- Gives access to free internet spots when possible (mainly in urban areas)

 - Translate whatever you want to say or understand on the go

-- Take a picture of Japanese words on menus, road signs, hotel documents and Google Translate will tell you what they mean
+- Take a picture of Japanese words on menus, road signs, and hotel documents, and Google Translate will tell you what they mean

 - Speak into your smartphone’s microphone for voice translation, especially when typing takes too long

 - Get directions from your location to any landmark or address

 - Choose your transportation, from trains to subways, buses, bullet trains, and more